 People are drawn to authenticity: real people, real moments and real emotion.
 People want to see something they can connect and relate to.
-Classic staged, genetic stock photos don’t resonate with consumers.
+Classic staged, generic stock photos don’t resonate with consumers.
 Polished, glossy images are becoming a thing of the past.
 And as more Instagram users are posting unfiltered, candid posts, stock photographers are working to capture authentic imagery with documentary style shoots: natural shoots featuring real people.

 Source: Humans of NY